-We assess the effects of YEI on a set of proxies of regional aggregated outcomes of youth labour market integration, which were selected based on the goals of the YG programme (Council of Europe, 2013).
+We assess the effects of YEI on a set of proxies of regional aggregated outcomes of youth labour market integration, which were selected based on the goals of the YG programme (Council of the European Union, 2013).
 We use the following indicators: NEET rates (age 15-29), youth unemployment rates (15-24), employment rates (25-34), ELET rates (18-24), all measured at NUTS 2 level and retrieved from EUROSTAT (European Labour Force Survey).
 The NEET rate measures the share of young people out of employment, education, and training.
 This indicator is a crucial target of YEI, as research has shown that being NEET predisposes young people to long-term unemployment, social exclusion and vulnerability to economic shocks (Quintano et al., 2018; Kapitsinis et al., 2024).
 The YG originally targeted NEETs aged 15-24, but several countries opted for extending to 15-29.
 For this reason, we used the broader age range in our analysis.
-Moreover, we include the youth unemployment rate 15-24 years because it served as the benchmark for calibrating the YEI allocation.
+We include the youth unemployment rate 15-24 years because it served as the benchmark for calibrating the YEI allocation.
 Moreover, the ELETs (18-24) indicator captures the proportion of young adults whose highest level of education is below International Standard Classification of Education (ISCED) level 3.
 Individuals within this category suffer considerable disadvantage as they are more likely to be out of employment and less likely to engage in further education and training than peers with a higher education.
 We use the employment rate for individuals aged 25-34 years to capture outcomes for young prime-age workers, ensuring comparability across different EU countries.
 When looking at aggregated youth employment outcomes, later and prolonged age ranges (e.g. 25-34 instead of 15-29) can be recommended to account for different lengths in the transition to work across EU countries (Pastore et al., 2021), while also reducing the influence of different education systems (in terms of length and type of schooling) on employment outcomes.
 All the indicators we use are widely employed in youth labour market research and the differences in their age ranges reflect their underlying definition.

-3.2 Independent variable: historic EU payments data at NUTs 2
+3.2 Independent variable: historic EU payments data at NUTS 2